Refresh a connection

 - Finicity (

 con_FINICITY_*) — returns202 Acceptedwith anoperation_id.
-The backend queues the refresh asynchronously; on success theaccount.refresh.completedwebhook fires when the bank call finishes, and on terminal failure theaccount.refresh.failedwebhook fires instead. - MX (
+The backend queues the refresh asynchronously; on success theaccount.refresh.completedwebhook fires when the bank call finishes, and on terminal failure theaccount.refresh.failedwebhook fires instead.
+Refreshes only the accounts already linked on this connection: it updates balances and transactions on rows we already hold and never adds an account.
+An account the end-user opened, or chose not to share, after the original link is not picked up here no matter how often you call it.
+UsePOST /connections/{connection_id}/reauthorizefor that. - MX (

 Empty-body POST